Self-Managed Package Protection

 FAQ

-How do I determine what to charge for DIY Package Protection?
+How do I determine what to charge for Self-Managed Package Protection?
 You have complete discretion over pricing.
-Consider factors such as your average order value, historical loss/damage rates, and desired profit margins.
+Consider factors such as your Checkout+ fee price, your average order value, and historical loss/damage rates.

 What happens if a customer opens a claim?
 Customers will reach out to you directly.
-You will then manage the claim process yourself, including reviewing evidence, communicating with the customer, and issuing a resolution (refund, replacement, etc.) using the funds you've collected.
+You will then manage the claim process yourself, including reviewing evidence, communicating with the customer, and issuing a resolution (refund, replacement, etc.).

-Do I need to use a third-party for claim resolution with DIY Package Protection?
-No, that's the core of DIY Package Protection!
+Do I need to use a third-party for claim resolution with Self-Managed Package Protection?
+No, that's the core of Self-Managed Package Protection!
 You manage all aspects of the claims resolution in-house, giving you complete oversight and control.

 What kind of documentation should I ask for when a customer files a claim?
 That's up to you.
 Common requests include photos of damaged items or packaging, order numbers, tracking information, and sometimes a signed affidavit for lost or stolen packages.
 Whatever your requirements are, clearly outline them in your package protection policy.